Mkalo/macro-maker/README.md

 ## Config

 In the config.json file, you have to put the path to where your AutoHotkey.exe is installed.
-Also you should change **skill-prediction** to false in case you don't use any kind of module that is "skill-prediction like" (any module that simulate your skills with fake skill packets).

 ---